 Old holes may remain from previous pests such as mice.

-Mice can easily chew through the drywall in search of food without you realizing it, so keep an eye out for tiny entry points like these.
+Mice can get in your garage to search of food without you realizing it, so keep an eye out for tiny entry points like these.

 The mice may have done the work, but crickets will take advantage of any opening they can find.